Here’s one of the best ways to make stuffed bell peppers that come out incredibly moist, melt-in-your-mouth tender and finger-licking delicious.

 How to serve these stuffed peppers?

 These pepper are absolutely delicious on their own and don’t need much else added.
 That said, you can serve them with mashed potatoes and yogurt or sour cream, topped with chopped fresh parsley.
 This will make a heavenly comfort food feast.
+If you like sauerkraut, it will be a great addition that brings a nice tang to the peppers.

 Be very gentle when moving peppers from a slow cooker or a Dutch oven to serving plates.
 The longer you cook the peppers the softer they will get.
 Use a large slotted spoon.
 Smaller peppers will be much easier to move.
 I also find that yellow and orange bell peppers get quite soft, as well as the red ones to a slightly lesser degree.
 Green peppers keep their shape a little better.